react-epfl/shindig-react/readme.md

 Prepare .war files for Production and Reacttest
 =======================

-    make reacttest  -> builds reacttest.war in the current directory make production -> builds production.war in the current directory make all        -> build both reacttest.war and production
+    make test  -> build reacttest.war in the current directory make prod  -> build production.war in the current directory make all   -> build both reacttest.war and production

 !!!
 Compiled .war file should be renamed into ROOT.war on the Tomcat server.